 However, not many dare to speak about the legal matters of web scraping.
 It is time to change that.

 We hope this webinar will help those who perhaps do not have a legal team, helping them to maneuver public data gathering roads.
-Just make sure to book your seat now, as our webinar has limited spaces!
+Register and watch the recording of the webinar for free!

-- Incoming regulations and court decisions that are relevant to the web scraping community
+Ongoing court cases and incoming regulations that are relevant to the web scraping community.

 Denas Grybauskas, Oxylabs Legal Counsel

-At Oxylabs, we seek to bring more transparency to the web scraping industry by setting high business ethic standards.
-We support fair market practices, and you can always be sure that our proxies are ethically sourced.
+At Oxylabs, we seek to bring more transparency to the web scraping industry by setting high business ethics standards.
+We support fair market practices, and you can always be sure that our proxies are procured by adhering to the highest ethical criteria.

 First things first, Oxylabs provides a legitimate Residential Proxy infrastructure.
 We demand from all of our proxy resource providers to ensure that all the residential network participants have expressed consent, are fully informed, and are fairly rewarded for their contribution.